Netflix/karyon/README.md

 Karyon3
 ---------
 Karyon3 is a integration framework focused on bootstrapping JVM application using netflix OSS such as Governator, Archaius, Eureka and RxNetty.
-Karyon3 makes use of dependency injection (specifically using Google Guice) with Goveranator's context based conditional module loading to transparently load bindings and configurations for the environment in which the application is running.
+Karyon3 makes use of dependency injection (specifically using Google Guice) with additional support for context based conditional module loading to transparently load bindings and configurations for the environment in which the application is running.
 Karyon3 is broken up into sub-projects on functional and dependency boundaries to reduce pulling in excessive dependencies.

 Core features
 - Minimize dependencies